This page was printed on:

 Remember, the best place to learn about risks is from your transplant hospital staff.
 If you hear about other possible risks, always go back and talk to your transplant hospital staff.
 When you make your decision, you need facts.
 Your transplant hospital is the best place to get them.

-Your transplant hospital staff will be able to give you some information about the lifetime risks of living organ donation.
-Transplant hospital staff cannot tell you every possible long-term risk.
+Your transplant hospital staff will give you some information about the lifetime risks of living organ donation.
+However, transplant hospital staff cannot tell you every possible long-term risk.
 Based on the best information known so far, overall risks to health are considered to be low for those determined to be healthy enough to donate.

 Donating is a lifetime decision.
 All living donors should commit to a lifetime of healthy habits and healthcare.
 Living donors need to have medical follow-up care after donating.
-Living donors also should go to their local doctor for a health check-up every year after donating.
-It is possible to manage health risks, by taking good care of yourself and controlling things like your blood pressure and weight.
+Living donors also should go to their local doctor for a health check-up every year.
+You can manage health risks by taking good care of yourself and controlling things like your blood pressure and weight.
 Your doctor can help you.

 How might I feel after living organ donation?